Space Rider: Design

-The Space Rider design inherits technology developed for the earlier Intermediate eXperimental Vehicle, also within the Programme for Reusable In-orbit Demonstrator in Europe (PRIDE).
+The Space Rider design inherits technology developed for the earlier Intermediate eXperimental Vehicle, also within the PRIDE programme.
 The design team considered the trade-offs of using only a lifting body and also using optional wings or vertical fins.
 It was then decided in 2017 that the design should optimise the internal volume of the Vega rocket fairing, so its aerodynamic shape will be a simple lifting body, as tested on its predecessor, the IXV.
-3-axis control is achieved by the use of rear flaps.
+A 3-axis control during reentry is achieved by the use of rear flaps.

-Space Rider will have the potential to allow experiments in microgravity, such as exposure of materials to outer space and in-orbit validation of technologies, as well as deployment of small satellites.

-In 2019, some parafoil guided landing tests will be performed by dropping a full-scale model from helicopters or balloons.

-Space Rider is designed to launch atop the Vega-C launch vehicle from Guiana Space Centre.
-The spacecraft is being designed to conduct missions up to two months long in low Earth orbit with up to 600 kg of cargo.
-The re-entry module itself is a testbed for entry technologies as the IXV precursor was, so future improvements are envisioned, including point-to-point flights, even "space tourism".
+Space Rider is designed to launch atop the Vega-C+ launch vehicle from Guiana Space Centre, utilizing the new P160C first stage due to mass requirements.The spacecraft is being designed to conduct missions up to two months long in low Earth orbit with up to 600 kg of cargo.
+The re-entry module itself is a testbed for entry technologies as the IXV precursor was, so future improvements are envisioned, including point-to-point flights, even space tourism.

-Activities for Phase-B2/C, covering the Preliminary Design Review (PDR) started on 25 January 2018, and the Critical Design Review (CDR) begin in late 2019.
-An industrial reorganisation followed the ESA Ministerial Council held in 2019.
-To deal with it a design bridging phase was put in place with the System CDR planned in mid-2022.

 Service module

 Space Rider's service module is a modified version of the Vega-C AVUM+, which will extend the time that can be spent in orbit by at least two months before Space Rider returns with its cargo to Earth to land on the ground.
+The Vega C Avum+ upper stage is upgraded with the addition of the AVUM Life Extension Kit (ALEK), developed by Beyond Gravity, which includes the two deployable solar wings.
 The service module will provide power, attitude control and deorbit capability, and it will separate from the spacecraft just before atmospheric reentry.